On Compliance: Fraud Costs and Controls

 Credit union staff are required to file mandatory Suspicious Activity Reports under the Bank Secrecy Act as appropriate.
 Whenever insider fraud is suspected (regardless of the amount), credit union staff also can report suspected fraud to NCUA’s toll-free fraud hotline at 800.827.9650.
 This hotline is available to report suspected fraudulent or illegal activity by credit union employees, officials and members in federally insured credit unions.
 All reports to the line are confidential.

-Many resources for learning more about internal fraud are available, including NCUA’s Office of Small Credit Union Initiatives’ (now the Office of Credit Union Resources and Expansion) eight-part YouTube video series on fraud prevention and “Internal Controls and Accounting Tips for Small Credit Unions” webinars and other training for boards of directors and supervisory committees.
+Many resources for learning more about internal fraud are available, including NCUA’s Office of Small Credit Union Initiatives’ (now the Office of Credit Union Resources and Expansion) eight-part YouTube video series on fraud prevention.

 Veronica Madsen is an associate attorney with Howard & Howard, Royal Oak, Mich., where she specializes in financial institution regulatory compliance.
 Licensed in the state of Michigan, Madsen received her J.D. from the University of Detroit Mercy School of Law and her B.S. from Central Michigan University.
 Before joining Howard & Howard, she served as the VP/compliance/chief compliance officer with an emerging fintech platform helping small and medium-sized businesses secure financing and working capital solutions.
 She also owned a compliance consulting company, ESTEE Compliance, LLC, that assisted credit unions with their regulatory compliance needs.